rust-lang/cargo/src/doc/src/faq.md

 hence the request for Cargo to work offline comes up frequently.

 Cargo, at its heart, will not attempt to access the network unless told to do so.
-That is, if no crates comes from crates.io, a git repository, or some other network location, Cargo will never attempt to make a network connection.
+That is, if no crates come from crates.io, a git repository, or some other network location, Cargo will never attempt to make a network connection.
 As a result, if Cargo attempts to touch the network, then it's because it needs to fetch a required resource.